Xavier coach Chris Mack summed up the No. 14 Musketeers' latest post-brawl loss in a hurry.

 Hawaii relegated the reeling Musketeers to the seventh-place game in the Diamond Head Classic, rallying for an 84-82 overtime victory Friday night in the consolation semifinals.

 Joston Thomas sent the Musketeers to their third straight loss since the bench-clearing brawl Dec.
 10 against Cincinnati, making a layup from the baseline with 0.8 seconds left.

 "I'm my mind, my heart I was thinking we're not losing," Thomas said.
 "No excuses.
 We have to pull through."

-Hawaii, down by 15 early in the second half of the consolation semifinal, tied it at 77 on Hauns Brereton's 3-pointer from the top of the key with 2.0 seconds left in regulation.
+Down by 15 early in the second half of the consolation semifinal, Hawaii tied it at 77 on Hauns Brereton's 3-pointer from the top of the key with 2.0 seconds left in regulation.

-Thomas finished with 24 points on 8-of-11 shooting and had nine rebounds.
+Thomas finished with a career-high 24 points on 8-of-11 shooting and had nine rebounds.
 Vander Joaquim added 20 points for Hawaii (6-5), Zane Johnson had 14 and Brereton 13.

 The victory was Hawaii's first over a ranked team since it beat then-No. 4 Michigan State in November 2005.